abhishek-mehra/cv-pytorch/README.md

 # cv-pytorch
 Project Name: Pytorch Linear Regression and CNN Models
 Overview:
-In this project, we have implemented linear regression and convolutional neural network (CNN) models using the Pytorch deep learning framework.
-We have started by building a simple linear regression model, followed by a CNN model on FashionMNIST dataset.
-Finally, we have implemented a CNN model to classify images of sushi, pizza, and steak.
+In this project, I have implemented linear regression and convolutional neural network (CNN) models using the Pytorch deep learning framework.
+I have started by building a simple linear regression model, followed by a CNN model on FashionMNIST dataset.
+Finally, I have implemented a CNN model to classify images of sushi, pizza, and steak.

 Requirements:
 Python (version >= 3.6)